GAP-LAB-CUHK-SZ/REC-MV/README.md

 - [x] Demo
 - [x] Training Code
 - [x] Details about pre-processing your videos.
+- [x] Huggingface demo to preprocess your video!
 - [ ] Combine with NeuralUDF (Comming Soon!)

 ## Requirements